Book by the end of October & save

 Game Science Center

 The Game Science Center is a small, interactive museum, run by a team of game developers.
-Pupils can learn about and try out futuristic ways to interact with computers.
+Students can learn about and try out futuristic ways to interact with computers.
 Groups will have a great time controlling games with their eyes, through movement and more.

 BMW Motorcycle Plant